Torre del Greco

-Torre del Greco (/it/; Torre d' 'o Grieco; "Greek man's Tower") is a comune in the Metropolitan City of Naples in Italy, with a population of c.
-85,000 as of 2016.
+Torre del Greco (/it/; Torre d' 'o Grieco; "Greek man's Tower") is a comune (municipality) in the Metropolitan City of Naples in the region of Campania in southern Italy.
+It has 78,839 inhabitants.

 The locals are sometimes called Corallini because of the once plentiful coral in the nearby sea, and because the city has been a major producer of coral jewellery and cameo brooches since the seventeenth century.

 History

 Ancient period

 Villa Sora plan: in yellow, layout excavated in the 17th c.